liferay/liferay-docs/develop/tutorials/articles/04-developing-a-web-application/08-search-and-indexing/01-enabling-search-and-indexing-for-guestbooks/01-understanding-search-and-indexing.markdown

     portlet.

-To understand the purpose of the search and indexing code required for making your custom models seamlessly searchable in @product@, understanding each portion of the search and indexing cycle, along with the Java classes you can write to exert control during each step, will go a long way toward preparing you for the code that follow in the subsequent lessons:
+To understand the purpose of the search and indexing code required for making your custom models seamlessly searchable in @product@, understanding how to influence each portion of the search and indexing cycle will go a long way toward preparing you for the code that follow in the subsequent lessons:

 **Indexing**: Model entities store data field's in the database.
 Guestbooks store the _name_ field, for example.
 In the indexing portion of the cycle,